-Update an old vanity quickly and easily with this simple tutorial.
+Update an old bathroom vanity cabinet quickly and easily with this simple tutorial.

 For my recent budget-friendly bathroom makeover and mini remodel, I had a budget that I had to stick to.
 As much as I wanted a beautiful new vanity (like one of these vanities!), it would have completely blown my tight budget.
 Plus, my vanity is only a few years old and in good condition, so it didn’t make sense.

-Instead, I opted to give my existing vanity a new look with some cabinet paint, spray paint and a new faucet.
+Instead, I opted to give my existing vanity a new look with a fresh coat of paint, update the hardware with spray paint and add a new faucet.

 This is such an easy project to do.
 I promise you, if you follow these steps you’ll get a beautifully painted vanity, too.

 I’ve spoken about the best paint for kitchen cabinets in the past, so no surprise that I’m using my number one recommended paint for my bathroom vanity, too.
 Benjamin Moore Advance paint is an alkyd paint.
 It really is the best type of paint for cabinets.
 It’s also a great option if you’re looking for furniture paint.

 It basically acts like an oil-based paint without being a oil-based paint (so no stink!).
 Once you follow the proper steps and allow it to cure completely, it will dry to a rock-hard finish that resists chipping.

 This paint also levels really well, meaning it won’t leave any brush strokes or roller strokes.

 By the way, If you were painting cabinets or a vanity that wasn’t already installed, a paint sprayer would be a great choice to knock this project out quickly.
 But since my vanity is in my bathroom, I’m going the route of paint brush and roller.

 Our kitchen has a factory finish, but I did have this paint left over from painting the shelves in our pantry.
 Despite some seriously heavy use, there’s not a single chip on those shelves after 18 months…so this is good paint!